Learn How to Eat Healthy without Feeling Hungry

 When learning how to make the move toward healthier eating habits.
 It is important to eat a regular eating intervals.
-I would recommended that you do not go any longer than to 2/12 hours without something to eat, whether that be a handful of nut, piece of fruit, yoghurt etc.
+I would recommend that you do not go any longer than 2/12 hours without something to eat, whether that be a handful of nuts, piece of fruit, yoghurt etc.

-The best part when implementing these healthy eating changes not only do not you go hungry, you can eat large quantities of raw, fresh foods without gaining weight.
+The best part when implementing these healthy food changes, not only, do you not go hungry, but you can also eat large quantities of raw, fresh foods without gaining weight.
 Let me share with you a deeper understanding of the benefits to you in implementing the changes to healthier eating.

 Fresh, Wholesome Food gives your Body Exceptional Nutritional Value that allows you to Feel Nourished and Full Longer.
 As the Nutritional value is Pure and straight from Nature.